abbbi/virtnbdbackup/README.md

 ## NVram and additional files

-If an domain has configured a custome loader and nvram file (usually the case if the domain boots from OVM UEFI BIOS), these files will be saved to the backup folder, too:
+If an domain has configured custom loader or nvram images (usually the case if the domain boots from OVM UEFI BIOS), these images will be saved to the backup folder, too:

 ```
- backupNvram [MainThread]: Saving Loader to: [/tmp/tmp.1lIK89E2qV/uefi_loader.virtnbdbackup.0.fd]
+ backupNvram [MainThread]: Saving Loader to: [/tmp/backupset/uefi_loader.virtnbdbackup.0.fd]
- backupNvram [MainThread]: Saving NVRAM to: [/tmp/tmp.1lIK89E2qV/uefi_vars.virtnbdbackup.0.fd]
+ backupNvram [MainThread]: Saving NVRAM to: [/tmp/backkupset/uefi_vars.virtnbdbackup.0.fd]
 ```

-as the virtual domain might depend on certain uefi settings or vars to correctly boot, you must take care to copy these files to your restore target manually.
+as the virtual domain might depend on certain UEFI settings or vars to correctly boot, you must take care to copy these files to your restore target manually.